open-aac/openaac.org/considerations.md

 of value, or that it will be around for more than a year or two.
 The AAC market is much smaller than more mainstream markets, which is why these apps tend to be more expensive.
-They will have a user disadvantage to being with, so make sure you have something compelling to offer.
+They will have a user count disadvantage to begin with, so make sure you have something compelling to offer.

 <!-- TODO: note about telling people if TTS is synthesized on-device or not, and why they'd care>